UsabilityEngineering/SafeHaven/phase1/README.md

 ![Male Student Image](../assets/male-student.jpg)<br/>
 Image: Freepik.com<br/>
 Male college student - Mark is a 23-year-old student that devotes his time to his sport and classwork.
 On the weekends he likes to spend most of his time with friends and enjoys going out to the bar.
-He is the one that tends to look over all of his friends to make sure they are alright when they go out to the town.
+He is the "dad" of the group that tends to look after his friends to make sure they are alright when they go out to the town.
 He would like to have an easy way to keep track of his friends when they are together and make sure everyone is safe.  -

 ![Female Student Image](../assets/female-student.jpg)<br/>
 Image: Freepik.com<br/>